 - Enstine Muki – Essential Plugins for New WordPress Blogs November 12th 2013

-I make no apology for including the 2013 lists from three of my favorite bloggers, because some plugins are just “ever-green” and if you're a new blogger, better learn about them sooner rather than later!
+I make no apology for including told lists from two of my favorite bloggers, because some plugins are just “ever-green” and if you're a new blogger, better learn about them sooner rather than later!

 However, one plugin I personally find very useful, and was missing from some – but by no means all – lists was: